/apps/enel-x-digital-ecosystem/templates/page-content

 Enel X is the global independent leader in VPP and demand response services, dedicated to accelerating the renewable transition worldwide.

 Enel X became Taiwan’s first aggregator 5 years ago, delivering 138MW for Taipower Company’s demand response audit.
 Enel X was the first aggregator to participate in Taiwan’s first open market, the Day-ahead Ancillary Service Market, which provides flexible capacity to keep the lights on.
-The company has participated in 43 dispatch events to date, delivering an average dispatch performance of 131.3%.
+The company has participated in 43 dispatch events to date (August, 2021), delivering an average dispatch performance of 131.3%.
 This provides the support the grid needs, while earning customers a new revenue stream.

-Backed by Enel, the world’s largest private player in renewables (with over 49GW installed capacity), Enel X has 7.4 GW of flexible resources under management worldwide.
+Backed by Enel, the world’s largest private player in renewables (with over 63GW installed capacity), Enel X has 7.6 GW of flexible resources under management worldwide.
 We help businesses decarbonise, digitalise and electrify energy use to drive sustainability and reduce costs.

 Demand Response Calculator